 - This bill will require rule making by the Colorado State Board of Education.
 These rules are included in the current Educator Talent rules that will be heard at the April 2019 State Board of Education meeting.

 - Additional information concerning the implementation timeline for the provisions of this bill will be available spring 2019.

-- Applications will be available annually beginning spring 2019.
+- Applications will be available annually beginning spring/summer 2019.